guyii54/JRGR/README.md

 # Citation

-Our code is inspired by [Cycle GAN](https://github.com/junyanz/CycleGAN)
+Our code is inspired by [Cycle GAN](https://github.com/junyanz/CycleGAN).
+We thanks for their contribution.